 The Industrial Court hears Appeals against decisions of the Commission as well as Industrial Magistrates regarding the Workers' Compensation and Rehabilitation Act 2003.

 Appeals from decisions of Industrial Magistrates also include appeals under the Building and Construction Industry (Portable Long Service Leave) Act 1991; and the Private Employment Agents Act 2005.

 The court may also order costs against a party to an application.

-Members of the Commission are the President, the Vice President, four Deputy Presidents and other Industrial Commissioners.
+Members of the Commission are the President, four Deputy Presidents and other Industrial Commissioners.
 The Commission is a lay tribunal.
-With the exception of the President and the Vice President, Members of the Commission are not required to be lawyers but are required to have a high level of experience in business, government or industrial relations.
+With the exception of the President, Members of the Commission are not required to be lawyers but are required to have a high level of experience in business, government or industrial relations.